willpiam/tools/ReadMe.md

 ## Want to send me crypto?

-Most of most of my crypto addresses can be found here [williamdoyle.eth](https://app.ens.domains/williamdoyle.eth)
+Most of my crypto addresses can be found here [williamdoyle.eth](https://app.ens.domains/williamdoyle.eth)

+I also have a adahandle [$williammhot](https://handle.me/williamhot)